 - Your number can also be used to send phishing texts and install malware or spyware by sending suspicious links and much more.

 Therefore, it is not recommended to share your contact number on Craigslist.
-Now that you know how you can find out if you are getting scammed on Craigslist, let’s proceed further.
-Here, we will be discussing how to avoid getting scammed on Craigslist.
 Read this article from the start to learn how to identify a Craigslist scammer.

 You can follow the points given below to avoid getting scammed on Craigslist.